kfkonrad/klone/README.md

 Running `klone https://gitlab.com/rluna-database/nosql/mongodb/mongo` with the config above would clone the repo into `~/code/gitlab/baz-database/nosql/mongodb/mongo` using `jj git clone --colocate https://gitlab.com/rluna-database/nosql/mongodb/mongo`.
-Afterwords `klone` would `cd` into `~/code/gitlab/baz-database/nosql/mongodb/mongo`.
+Afterwards `klone` would `cd` into `~/code/gitlab/baz-database/nosql/mongodb/mongo`.

-The `clone_command` is always run from the parent of the target directory (`~/code/foo/bar/kfkonrad/` in this case), since that has the broaded compatibility with other version control systems such as Subversion, Jujutsu, Mercurial etc.
+The `clone_command` is always run from the parent of the target directory (`~/code/foo/bar/kfkonrad/` in this case), since that has the broadest compatibility with other version control systems such as Subversion, Jujutsu, Mercurial etc.
-This also means the `clone_command` is run as is and only the URL is supplied as an additional argument
+This also means the `clone_command` is run as is and only the URL is supplied as an additional argument.

 ## Maintainers